mkohler/cython_swig/README.rst

        the _wrap.c file and a Python file.
 These files work together to to convert between Python objects and C interfaces.

-    Then you compile the SWIG-generated C file, link it to the shared object you started with, and PRESTO, you have your Python extension module.
+    Then we compile the SWIG-generated C file, link it to the shared object we started with, and PRESTO, we have our Python extension module.

 demo of SWIG's add()